PrinceLuo/lemp/readme.md

 Before this practice, please note that PUT method would stay in the current url, as I go to the route 'clients/logout', it will redirect to '/'.
 But it showed '127.0.0.1/clients/logout'.
-Pay attention if you implement PUT and DELETE, as it it not suggested to use PUT or DELETE in a request form.
+Pay attention if you implement PUT and DELETE, as it is not suggested to use PUT or DELETE in a request form.

 LoginController is created.
 Copy and rewrite functions needed.
 Belows are some points that worth attentions: